Once Upon a Time: Filing a Flight Plan

 Flying in thunderstorms

-Captain Judy’s Corner: Flexibility is the Key to Safety in a Thunderstorm Thunderstorm flexibility is essential for all pilots.
+Thunderstorm flexibility is essential for all pilots.
 The Citation was at FL370 (37000’) when I saw a thunderstorm building in the distance.
 I was amazed to watch and feel this energy from a far distance.
 The cumulonimbus clouds were building higher than the jet’s altitude.
 The lightning brightened the darkening sky.
 Are thunderstorms really all that dangerous?
 Every student pilot dreads the thunderstorm.
 Thunderstorms are part of summer weather in Florida, and most pilots here know to respect them.
+The first thing they learn is flexibility.
 Thunderstorms are one of nature’s most powerful forces and a weather hazard that are dangerous for all pilots.
-Flying too close to these powerful beasts can end in disaster. … Read more
+Flying too close to these powerful beasts can end in disaster.
+Pilots must understand thunderstorms and … Read more

 Go-Around Maneuver

-Captain Judy’s Corner: Go-Arounds?
-That is the question!
 To Go-Around or not to Go-Around, that is the question.
 However, there are some questions pilots should ask themselves before making this decision much sooner than the final approach.
 Safe pilots should ask themselves, “Is the landing checklist complete?” and “Is the approach stabilized?”
+Pilot go-arounds are common and essential to safety.
 A good, safe landing begins before entering the airport environment with continued evaluation throughout the entire phase of landing.
 What are some examples of go-around situations?
 One go-around I recall, after having completed the appropriate landing checklists and while on a stabilized approach, was when a sudden gust of wind lifted my airplane into the air over the runway threshold.
 This destabilized my approach so the decision was … Read more

 Density Altitude Article

-Captain Judy’s Corner: Density Altitude After all, airplanes don’t feel.
-Or, do they?
 How does hot, humid air affect flying?
 The cockpit felt like a sauna in the Arizona heat.
 Not only was I enduring the summer heat, but so was the airplane.
 How might an airplane suffer from heat?
 After all, airplanes do not feel?
 Or do they?
 Flying on a cool Florida morning or evening, you will notice ample runway remaining before lift-off and how eager the airplane climbs.
 Fly on a hot, muggy afternoon, and the runway remaining before lift-off will be far less.
 The airplane would climb much slower, as well.
-Temperature, pressure, and moisture (dewpoint) in the air affects our airplanes’ performance: an increase required … Read more
+Temperature, pressure, and moisture (dewpoint) in the air affects our airplanes’ performance: an increase required in runway length, a reduced climb rate, and decreased performance in cruise and … Read more

 Avoid Hazardous Attitudes

-Captain Judy’s Corner: Avoid Hazardous Flying Attitudes Is it important to verify checkpoints?
+Is it important to verify checkpoints?
 Hazardous flying attitudes can occur at any time.
 I knew myself fairly well when I started flying lessons at age 40.
 Or so I thought.
 The long solo cross-country was when I discovered what I did not know.
 During that flight, I had not properly timed or verified checkpoints resulting in becoming completely off-course.
 My drive home from this particular flight provided reflection on how to be a better pilot.
 I’d replayed each skill set.
 I flew the airplane well and used the checklist regularly but was consistently lost.
-What surprised me was how many times I said to myself, “That check point is only slightly off … Read more
+What surprised me was how many times I said to myself, “That check point is only slightly off course.”
+I then recalled reading something about … Read more

 Hypoxia Captain Judy Rice